mosra/m.css/doc/plugins/sphinx.rst

 with ``?``.
 Adding custom CSS classes can be done by deriving the role and adding the :rst:`:class:` option.

-Since there's many possible targets and there can be conflicting names, sometimes it's desirable to disambiguate.
-If you suffix the link target with ``()``, the plugin will restrict the name search to just functions.
-You can also restrict the search to a particular type by prefixing the target with a concrete target name and a colon --- for example, :rst:`:ref:`std:doc:using/cmdline`` will link to the ``using/cmdline`` page of standard documentation.
+.. block-success:: Shorthand linking and disambiguation

-Apart from global implicitly prepended prefixes defined in :rst:`M_SPHINX_INVENTORIES`, these can be set also on a per-page basis by listing them in :rst:`:ref-prefix:` in page metadata.
+    Specifying fully-qualified name for every link would get very boring very fast, which is why the :py:`M_SPHINX_INVENTORIES` option allows you to specify a list of global implicitly prepended prefixes.
+Apart from that, the prefixes can be set also on a per-page basis by listing them in :rst:`:ref-prefix:` in page metadata.
 This is useful especially when writing pages in the `Python doc theme`_ to avoid writing the fully qualified name every time you need to linking to some documented name.

+    Finally, when using the :rst:`:ref:` role in any of the directives described in the `Module, class, enum, function, property and data docs`_ section below, path of the currently documented name is used as well.
+This can save you from repeated typing when for example referencing members of a currently documented class.

+    The name matching is always done in this order:

+    1.  as-is, with no prefix, so :rst:`:ref:`open()`` *always* matches the builtin :ref:`open()` and not whatever else found in current scope
+    2.  in case of the documentation directives, with increasingly shortened path of currently documented name prepended
+    3.  prefixes from :rst:`:ref-prefix:`
+    4.  prefixes from :py:`M_SPHINX_INVENTORIES`

+    In order to disambiguate, you have a few options.
+Specifying larger prefix is usually enough; if you suffix the link target with ``()``, the plugin will restrict the name search to just functions; and finally you can also restrict the search to a particular type by prefixing the target with a concrete target name and a colon --- for example, :rst:`:ref:`std:doc:using/cmdline`` will link to the ``using/cmdline`` page of standard documentation.

 The :rst:`:ref:` a good candidate for a `default role <http://docutils.sourceforge.net/docs/ref/rst/directives.html#default-role>`_
 --- setting it using :rst:`.. default-role::` will then make it accessible